josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/README.md

 It makes the movement more survivable for the people inside it.

+First aid is also part of information architecture.

+It requires:

+- communication routes;
+- location knowledge;
+- triage;
+- supplies;
+- trusted contacts;
+- reliable escalation.

+Care is therefore not only:

+- sentiment;
+- moral witness.

+It is operational capacity.

 ---

-## 🎶 The Hidden Transcript Acquired A Soundtrack
+## 🎶 The Pressure Valve Had A Soundtrack

 A movement is not only an argument.

-It is also sound, rhythm, repetition, gesture and body.
+It is also:

+- sound;
+- rhythm;
+- repetition;
+- gesture;
+- body;
+- costume;
+- performance.

 Songs and chants can: